N4vX0-2/N4vX0-2/README.md

   *Proven track record of leading cross-functional IT and security teams, fostering professional growth, and aligning technology strategies with organizational objectives.*

 - **Mission-Driven Advocate:**
-  *Passionate about transforming cybersecurity into an accessible and proactive practice, believing security is a fundamental right—not a privilege.*
+  *Passionate about transforming cybersecurity into an accessible and proactive practice, believing security is a fundamental right and not a privilege.*

 ---